marcoromanelli-github/docs/software/jupyter-notebook.md

-# Jupyter Notebooks
+# Jupyter Notebook

-Jupyter notebooks are interactive web-based environments where you can create and share documents with live code, equations, visualizations, and narrative text.
-They're great for data analysis, scientific computing, and machine learning tasks - you can run Python code in cells, see results right away, and document your work all in one place.
+Jupyter Notebook is an interactive web application that provides an environment where you can create and share documents with live code, equations, visualizations, and narrative text.
+It is great for data analysis, scientific computing, and machine learning tasks - you can run Python code in cells, see results right away, and document your work all in one place.

 ## Storage Space and Performance